Moving Your Cat to a New Home

 Invest in a good quality cat carrier for the ride to your new home.
 Place your cats blanket or favourite toy in it to help keep them calm.

 Getting Your Cat to Their New Home

 If your cat has never been in a car before, it can be quite a scary experience.
-If you don't already have a cat carrier, it is highly recommended that you purchase one to transport your kitty to their new home.
-Never put your cat loose in the car.
-It will only serve to make them more scared, and potentially stress you out even more.
+The most important thing is that you never let your cat loose in the car.
+It will only add to their fear and create a stressful situation for you.

 Keep the car quiet (now is not the time to rock out to Metallica) and talk to your cat in a low, calm voice until they begin to settle.
 My cat has a much easier time being in a cat carrier if we place a blanket over the carrier so he can't see everything that's going on.
 Leave the front of the carrier uncovered so he gets plenty of air.
 Try placing the carrier so your cat can see you during the ride.

-- If it's at all possible, try to leave your cat at your old place until most of the move has occurred.
-Taking a cat home to a place where most of your items have already been moved into will lessen the commotion for them.
-They will also have an easier time recognizing the scent of home in your new place, if you've already got some items unpacked.
+- If it's possible, try to leave your cat at your old place until most of the move has occurred.
+Taking a cat home to a place where most of your items have already been settled will lessen the commotion for them.
+They will also have an easier time recognizing the scent of home in your new place if you've already got some items unpacked.